 I personally have no patience to stand there for 20 minutes and “pull” so I go about my morning routine for the first 20 minutes of each day while I am oil-pulling.
 I am not ready to speak that early in the morning anyway!!

 Beginners: If you have never done this before and are a bit hesitant, start with a small amount for a short time.
 Start with swishing it around, that’s all.
 Then the next time, see if you can control it a bit more.
 In time you will have found that you can manipulate the oil to “pull” it between your teeth for up to 20 minutes.

 Tips & Tricks:

 - Don’t harm your bathroom drain and plumbing with the oils you spit out.
-Use 2 paper towels (one on top of the other): Spit out the oil into the paper towels and place in trash can.
+Use 2 paper towels (one on top of the other): Spit out the oil into the paper towels and place in a trash can.

 - You do not want to put your mouth on the bottle.
 Use a small medicine cup instead of spoons.
 Plastic medicine cup or disposable medicine cup.
 Or use a glass medicine cup and wash it.

 Oils For Oil-Pulling